How to Apply

 To be eligible for admission, an applicant generally must have received an undergraduate degree from a college or university accredited by one of the regional associations, and also demonstrated competitive performance on the Law School Admission Test.

 Learn more about Catholic Law Admissions.

 Law School and Admission Test (LSAT)

 The test is administered six times a year by the Law School Admission Council.
 Applicants should apply between Sept.
 1 and June 30 for either the day of the evening division.
 First-year students may matriculate in the fall semester only.
 Applications are complete when the following required materials have been received:

 - An application.
 Applicants must apply electronically through the law school's partnership with the Law School Admissions Council

-- An official Crendential Assembly Service (CAS) report containing a transcript analysis, recommendations, and LSAT score.
-Transcripts from colleges and universities from outside the United States or Canada should be sent to us through a crendential evaluation service such as World Education Services.
+- An official Credential Assembly Service (CAS) report containing a transcript analysis, recommendations, and LSAT score.
+Transcripts from colleges and universities from outside the United States or Canada should be sent to us through a credential evaluation service such as World Education Services.

 - A personal statement that discusses your reasons for pursuing the study of law and describes how your background has led you to make this decision.